Kobalt VS Craftsman Hand Tools

 Handling and Design

-Kobalt drivers also come with an interchangeable feature on their heads, allowing you to fit different bit sizes.
+Kobalt drivers also have an interchangeable feature on their heads, allowing you to fit different bit sizes.
 These bits are connected via a magnetic feature, which is stable enough to ensure they don’t fall off during work.
-Their ratchets, however, are a bit too bulky, making it near impossible to comfortably work in small spaces.
-The handle is also a bit too short.

 Labeling and Identification